k9w/instructions/git-howto.md

 This changes the file name in the working directory just like mv(1) and stages the new filename in the index, ready for the next commit.

-You could also just rename the file regularly just with mv, 'git add -f' the new filename. 'git status' or 'git commit' would then auto-detect the file under the old name to be removed and see the file under the new name to be committed.
+You could also rename the file regularly with just mv, 'git add -f' the new filename. 'git status' or 'git commit' would then auto-detect the file under the old name to be removed and see the file under the new name to be committed.

 Interestingly, if you had already modified the file before renaming it, but didn't stage it with 'git add', Git won't stage the changed